jamowamo/jamowamo/README.md

 - 👋 Hi, I’m @jamowamo :]
 - 👀 I’m interested in uni work :/
 - 🌱 I’m currently learning Python :P
-- 💞️ I’m looking to collaborate on //
+- 💞️ I’m looking to collaborate on the group project
-- 📫 How to reach me //
+- 📫 How to reach me // no lol

 <!---
 jamowamo/jamowamo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.